Probate Q&A Series

 2. Petition for probate or administration

-File a petition in the clerk of superior court in the county where the decedent lived.
-A surviving spouse typically qualifies to serve as administrator.
-See N.C.G.S. § 28A-15-1 for who may administer an estate.
+File an application or petition in the clerk of superior court in the county where the decedent lived.
+A surviving spouse typically has priority to serve as administrator.
+See N.C.G.S. § 28A-4-1 for priority to administer an estate.
 The clerk will issue Letters of Administration or Letters Testamentary once you file the required documents and pay fees.
-The petition form and requirements appear in N.C.G.S. § 28A-6-2.
+The application and probate procedures appear in N.C.G.S. § 28A-2A-8 and related provisions.

 3. Consider summary administration if personal property is small

-4. Obtain an order to convey real property
+4. Obtain authority to convey or confirm title to real property

 6. Address liens and mortgages

-Before listing the property, pay off or otherwise resolve any liens, mortgages, or tax claims against the estate.
-The court typically authorizes you to use estate assets for these payments during probate.
+Before listing the property, pay off or otherwise resolve any liens, mortgages, or tax claims affecting the property or estate.
+The personal representative may pay valid claims from estate assets during administration, subject to the applicable probate procedures.

 7. List and sell the property

-Once your name appears on the recorded deed and all encumbrances clear, the property is marketable.
-You can list with a real estate agent, negotiate with buyers, and sign a deed transferring ownership.
+Once title issues are resolved and all necessary parties have authority to convey, the property is marketable.
+The proper owner or authorized fiduciary can list with a real estate agent, negotiate with buyers, and sign a deed transferring ownership.

 Key Takeaways